 from ‘set at 11.00am’ to ‘published by 11.00am’ in the Glossary definition.

 Post meeting note – Proposer has reverted to confirm that the contingency for where the rate is not available for a particular day is to use the last rate received (previous day) and agree this with the regional partners to ensure it is aligned across markets.
-Proposer has also confirmed that it is not possible change the obligation to publish this rate to an earlier time while noting that it will be published as soon as possible, usually earlier in normal operations, and by 11:00 at the latest.
+Proposer has also confirmed that it is not possible to change the obligation to publish this rate to an earlier time while noting that it will be published as soon as possible, usually earlier in normal operations, and by 11:00 at the latest.
 This is because once the rate is available to SEMO (normally at 10:01) there is a check carried out to confirm that all parties have the same rate which is normally completed at 10:20.
 In some circumstances there may be an issue with the rate so that it is delayed due to some required follow up (e.g. process or system issues, if the rate were unavailable so that the back up process is invoked or there was a discrepancy between parties etc.).
 The regional procedures provide for final agreement of the rate by 10:50 at the latest in these scenarios so that the balancing market publication deadline cannot be brought forward from 11:00am.

 Committee were in agreement to vote on this proposal subject to legal drafting.